upperlinecode/Art-Code-P5-Workshop-Teacher-Guide/README.md

 What do each of the numerical arguments of the word "ellipse" do?
 Try swapping each one with the value 200 and see if you can deduce what each one does.

+Challenges:
+* Get a second ellipse on screen
+* Make four ellipses: one inscribed in each corner of the canvas

 #### Fill, noStroke
 * What will happen if we try fill and noStroke instead?